FrankXia/NoiseLevelDetection/README.md

 * detecting noise level and displaying it in a graph and a label continuously.
 * sending the noise level to an ArcGIS GeoEvent Processor for Server via a websocket

+## Instructions
+Change ArcGIS GeoEvent Processor to your own installation of the server.

 ## Requirements
 XCode